marinacrr/DataViz/README.md

 # **Collection of Visualizations** 📊

-This repository is a collection of data visualizations I've created for work, personal projects, and training material.
-Each item includes both the source code and the final plot.
+This repository is a collection of data visualizations I've created for trainings in Data Visualization.

 ## **What’s Inside** 📂